 Different Garam Masala recipes highlight different spices, for example, some contain predominately coriander, others perhaps highlight nutmeg.

 The first time that you make Garam Masala, you may not have a large range of ingredients in your pantry – select a recipe that most closely matches your available ingredients.
 After that, visit your Indian shop or local spice supplier and add various spices to you pantry cupboard.

 How to make the mix?

-Dry roast all ingredients except for the black cardamon.
-Dry roast them separately in a kadhai (Indian wok) or frying pan, shaking the pan frequently, until the are starting to brown and a wonderful spicy aroma arises.
+Dry roast all ingredients except for the black cardamom.
+Dry roast them separately in a kadhai (Indian wok) or frying pan, shaking the pan frequently, until they are starting to brown and a wonderful spicy aroma arises.
 Be careful not to burn.
 Mix together the whole ingredients and store in an air-tight container in the fridge.

 When required, grind the whole roasted masala ingredients to a fine powder in a mortar, spice grinder or blender, and use as directed in the recipe.
 Store in an airtight jar.